craigfay/changelog/README.md

 ### September 8, 2019
 * Facebook uses a PHP component syntax called XHP, which is a wrapper for a library called UIComponent, that features DOM-like classes to construct an HTML tree.
 It's stylistically similar, and a precursor to React/JSX.
+* [XHP](https://docs.hhvm.com/hack/XHP/some-basics) allows UI code to be typechecked, and automatically avoids several common issues such as cross-site scripting (XSS) and double-escaping.

 ### September 7, 2019
 * On Linux, the `apt` command is being recommended by distros as an alternative to `apt-get` and `apt-cache`.
 It's essentiall a wrapper for the afforementioned commands, but with smaller surface area.